 Operating system settings are configured using the UltraVNC Viewer application.
-It is assumed:

-- that the turnstile is powered ON and connected to the computer or facility network. - the connecting computers' IP address is set to the same range. - 1.
+- It is assumed that the turnstile is powered ON and connected to the computer or facility network. - 1.
 Launch UltraVNC Viewer. - 2.
-Enter the turnstile IP address in the VNC Server field [Fig. 19] - If this is a newly installed or non-networked turnstile, enter the factory default turnstile IP address: 192.168.0.100. - If the turnstile has already been configured with a facility network I address, enter that network IP address. - 3.
-Click the Connect button.
+Enter the turnstile IP address in the VNC Server field [Fig. 21]: - If this is a newly installed or non-networked turnstile, enter the factory default turnstile IP address: 192.168.0.100. - If the turnstile has already been configured with a facility network IP address, enter that network IP address. - Click the Connect button.